Secretary of State for Northern Ireland

-The secretary of state for Northern Ireland (Rúnaí Stáit Thuaisceart Éireann; Secretar o State for Norlin Airlan), also referred to as the Northern Ireland secretary or SoSNI, is a secretary of state in the Government of the United Kingdom, with overall responsibility for the Northern Ireland Office.
-The incumbent is a member of the Cabinet of the United Kingdom.
+The secretary of state for Northern Ireland (Rúnaí Stáit Thuaisceart Éireann; Secretar o State for Norlin Airlan), also referred to as Northern Ireland Secretary or SoSNI, is a secretary of state in the Government of the United Kingdom, with overall responsibility for the Northern Ireland Office.
+The officeholder is a member of the Cabinet of the United Kingdom.
+The incumbent secretary of state for Northern Ireland is Hilary Benn.

-The office holder works alongside the other Northern Ireland Office ministers.
-The corresponding shadow minister is the Shadow Secretary of State for Northern Ireland.
+The officeholder works alongside the other Northern Ireland Office ministers.
+The corresponding shadow minister is the shadow secretary of state for Northern Ireland.

 History

 Historically, the principal ministers for Irish (and subsequently Northern Ireland) affairs in the UK Government and its predecessors were: